-This session will address critical information pertaining to the components of a standards-based IEP, the importance of precision in determining students’ level of performance, and steps for writing meaningful and measurable goals and objectives.
-Participants will receive an overview of the process and some practical tools to aid them in future practice.
+This session will focus on critical components of a standards-based IEP, the importance of precision in determining the present level of performance, and steps for writing compliant, meaningful and measurable goals and objectives.
+Participants will receive an overview of the process and practical tools to aid them in future practice.

 - Standards-Based IEP: Legal Basis